jonlpersson/ed-latimore/site/_posts/2022-09-11-my-chess-com-chess-improvement-plan.md

 [Decode Chess](https://decodechess.com/ref/68/){: target="_blank"} is good if you don’t quite understand the chess strategy behind why the computer might suggest a move.
 It gives multiple positives for the best move and multiple negatives for the worst.
 With Decode Chess, you get more information about why a move you made in the game was no good.

 [Chess.com](http://chess.com/){: target="_blank"} only gives you the most potent idea when it suggests better moves or when it tells you what’s wrong.
-A stronger player will be able to understand the suggestions of [chess.com](http://chess.com/){: target="_blank"} without the additional commentary.&nbsp;
+A stronger player will be able to understand the suggestions of [chess.com](http://chess.com/){: target="_blank"} without the additional commentary.

 I’m using both to review my games because while I have access to a coach who can explain truly difficult ideas and points to me, and I’m strong enough to understand the reasoning behind most of [Chess.com](http://chess.com/){: target="_blank"} suggestions, Decode Chess sometimes offers a more detailed look into why a move isn’t the best.